Luang Prabang Revisited

 So I sat there and chatted to a few people, several of which had brought their kids to an English lesson being held privately in the house at the top of the path.
 While talking to a couple of other kids, I asked them if they knew anyone that sold crafts at the Night Market in Luang Prabang.
 One of the girls said that her family made silk and cotton fabric that they sold to vendors at the Night Market as well as to the market at Ban Pa Nom.

 I asked her if I could see where they made their fabric and she said yes.
 Her name was Por, and she was there with a friend - Leh.
 They’d brought their bicycles and decided that I would ride one of them while the two rode tandem on the other.

-Surprisingly, considering they’d known me for less than 24 hours – they thought that would be great.
-I organised a mini-van from the hotel and came back on Sunday to pick them up for our big trip to Tat Kuang Si.
+Surprisingly - considering they’d known me for less than 24 hours, they thought that would be great.
+I organized a mini-van from the hotel and came back on Sunday to pick them up for our big trip to Tat Kuang Si.

 There were twelve of us in total (I think) – all of Por’s family, plus several nephews and nieces – all piled into the van.

-The first thing you discover when taking kids from a relatively small village on a trip in a van along some windy roads – is that they’re not used to riding in vans on windy roads – and about 20 minutes into the trip we had what can only be described as a ‘barf-o-rama’.
-At one point when we’d run out of plastic bags we had to stop and take a barf break on the side of the road.
+The first thing you discover when taking kids from a relatively small village on a trip in a van along some windy roads is that they’re not used to riding in vans on windy roads, and so about 20 minutes into the trip we had what can only be described as a ‘barf-o-rama’.
+At one point when we’d run out of plastic bags we had to stop and take a barf-break on the side of the road.
 Everyone was remarkably good natured about it – participants and viewers. :-).